-3.5 Retirement
+3.3 Retirement

-Retirement is a decision by the Employee to cease on-going paid employment with the Education Review Office with intent to end permanent employment and draw on available superannuation funds.
+Retirement is a decision by the Employee to cease on-going paid employment with the Education Review Office with intent to end permanent employment..

 An Employee may retire voluntarily, or on medical grounds with the agreement of the Chief Executive.